Following the Golden Globes last weekend, the internet’s post-ceremony commentary was all about mocking Tom Hiddleston and gushing over Meryl Streep.

 And there’s even more royal drama to look forward to, like King Charles III….No not like that – I mean I’m sure Charles will be a wonderful king – but it’s actually the title of a new one-off BBC TV drama based on a play by Mike Bartlett.

-So I caught the royal history bug early (I’d watched my mother’s VHS tapes of the BBC TV series starring Glenda Jackson as Elizabeth I before I started infant school).
+I caught the royal history bug early (I watched my mother’s VHS tapes of the BBC series Elizabeth I starring Glenda Jackson before I started infant school).
 But Charles III isn’t history – it’s a future where Charles is finally in charge and causes a political ruckus.
 Charlotte Riley, who is probably still best known for being married to Tom Hardy, is Kate Middleton.
 Riley described the Duchess as “a really interesting woman”.

 Has enough time passed for a serious drama about the girlfriend years?
 It’d beat the ratings for Anne Boleyn, QEII and a Harry/Meghan wedding combined!